supervisely-ecosystem/review-labels-side-by-side/README.md

 **Step 2**: Select target users, classes, tags and copy them to annotation area(right section).

-   Select enabl/disable intrested checkboxes for each section.
-For `objects` tab you can preview each object in a gallery.
+   Select enabl/disable target checkboxes for each section.
+Press `Filter` to preview results.
+Also, for `objects` tab, you can preview each object in a gallery.

    To copy objects and tags press `Copy selected objects` for objects and `Copy selected tags` for tags respectively.

    Corresponding data will appear at annotation area a few moments later.

 <img src="" width="600px">